IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Experimental Details

 \textbf{ViT Experiments.} We train ViT-S/16 and ViT-B/16~\citep{vit} following the setup~\citep{tvt} on ImageNet.
 All models are trained for 300 epochs with a global batch size of 512.
 For ViT-S/16, we use the AdamW optimizer with a learning rate of 0.001, weight decay of 0.03, and $(\beta_1, \beta_2) = (0.9, 0.999)$.
 For ViT-B/16, the AdamW optimizer is used with a learning rate of 0.001, weight decay of 0.05, and $(\beta_1, \beta_2) = (0.9, 0.999)$.
 We adopt a hybrid learning rate schedule that combines linear warmup with cosine annealing over the first 10 training epochs.
 During warmup, the learning rate increases linearly from 0.000001 to the base learning rate.
 After warmup, cosine annealing is applied for the remaining epochs, gradually decaying the learning rate to a minimum of 0.00001.

 We also follow the setup in NormalNorm~\citep{normal} to train a ViT model with 8 transformer layers, 8 attention heads, hidden dimension size 768, MLP dimension size 2304, and patch size 16.
 Models were trained on ImageNet for 200 epochs with a global batch size of 512.
 Weighted random sampling based on inverse class frequency was applied during training to improve performance across all model configurations.
-The AdamW optimizer was used with learning rate 0.001, weight decay 0.05, $(\beta_1, \beta_2)=(0.9,0.999)$, and epsilon 0.00000001 for LayerNorm, RMSNorm, and NormalNorm, with a noise factor of 1.
-For IBNorm, we set the learning rate as 0.0002.
+The AdamW optimizer was used with learning rate 0.001, weight decay 0.05, $(\beta_1, \beta_2)=(0.9,0.999)$, and epsilon 0.00000001 with a noise factor of 1.
 In addition, we employ a hybrid scheduling strategy that combines linear warmup with cosine annealing over 5 warmup training epochs.
 During the warmup phase, the learning rate increases linearly from 0.1 to 1.0 of the base learning rate.
 After warmup, a cosine annealing schedule is applied for the remaining epochs, with the learning rate decaying towards a minimum value of 0.000001.

 For the hyperparameter $\lambda$ in each variant of IBNorm, we conduct a grid search over the set $\{2, 3, 4, 5\}$.
 The final configurations are $\lambda = 3$ for IBNorm-S, and $\lambda = 4$ for both IBNorm-L and IBNorm-T. Hyperparameter configurations, including learning rate, scheduler, weight decay, and minibatch size, were explored, and the configurations reported here were found to work best across all ViT models.